 Record deals typically require artists to relinquish all rights to their music forever in exchange for a lump-sum upfront paycheck, per Rolling Stone.
 The situation could cause musicians to miss out on the potential for big bucks if their songs become extremely popular.

-High levels of sexual harassment haunts the music industry
+High levels of harassment haunt the music industry

-The Musicians’ Union said in 2019 that more than 350 people—mostly women—have submitted complaints of sexual harassment, abuse of power, and discrimination.
-The union also said that 85% of rape and sexual abuse survivors in the music industry opted not to report the crimes out of concern they wouldn’t be believed or heard.
+The Musicians’ Union said in 2019 that more than 350 people—mostly women—have submitted complaints of harassment, abuse of power, and discrimination.
+The union also said that 85% of abuse survivors in the music industry opted not to report the crimes out of concern they wouldn’t be believed or heard.